ray-project/ray/doc/source/tune/tutorials/tune-storage.rst

         )
     )
     tuner.fit()

-Ray Tune defaults to use pyarrow to perform syncing with the specified cloud ``storage_path``.
-You can also pass a custom :class:`Syncer <ray.tune.syncer.Syncer>` object to a :class:`tune.SyncConfig <ray.tune.SyncConfig>` within the :class:`train.RunConfig <train.RunConfig>`
-if you want to implement custom logic for uploading/downloading from the cloud.
-See :ref:`tune-cloud-syncing` and :ref:`tune-cloud-syncing-command-line-example`
-for more details and examples of custom syncing.

 In this example, all experiment results can be found in the shared storage at ``s3://bucket-name/sub-path/experiment_name`` for further processing.